hgcl/clara-le/pages/posts/47-four-months-on-the-road.md

 Travel burnout seems to be a thing.
 Everyone has their own threshold.
 For us, it feels like _now_ would be a good time for a longer break.
 Settling down in Hanoi — a city we know and love — seems like the perfect choice.
 We are now back in (or pretty close to) our comfort zone.
 We are still discovering new things every day, but in a context familiar enough to be able to think further than the day-to-day logistics.

-_This productivity-oriented society is asking one question of me: what are my objectives for these coming months?_

-Well — dear interviewer — I'd say processing the last few hectic months.
-I'd love to take the time to look back on the places and experiences we have been through.
+During this parenthesis, I'd love to take the time to process the last hectic months, look back on the places and experiences we have been through.
 Documenting it on [eaudepoisson.com](https://eaudepoisson.com/) (for memories) and maybe even creating a small analog zine out of it (for fun!).
 Of course, there will also be plenty of planning and decision-making for the rest of the journey.
 But let's not get ahead of ourselves.

 Until then {end-key}